fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/layout2.png" width="600" %}

 {% include markup/yellow %}
-The channels in the x and y-direction are sensitive for magnetic fields in the x and y-direction of the sensor itself, which is not neccessarily in the x or y-direction of the head coordinates or of the figure on screen.
-The layout above that combines the channels in the x, y, and z-orientations might therefore be usefull for multiplotting (e.g. plotting an ERF at every sensor location), but should **not** be used for topoplotting.
+The channels in the x and y-direction are sensitive for magnetic fields in the x and y-direction of the sensor itself, which is not necessarily in the x or y-direction of the head coordinates or of the figure on screen.
+The layout above that combines the channels in the x, y, and z-orientations might therefore be useful for multiplotting (e.g. plotting an ERF at every sensor location), but should **not** be used for topoplotting.
 {% include markup/end %}

 ## Summary and conclusion